 4. Ignoring Differences in Financial Knowledge/Experience

-It is normal to have one spouse who is the primary decision-maker.
-The other spouse is often not comfortable making big money decisions or may not have the knowledge or skill set to evaluate investment options or complex financial transactions.
+It is normal to have one spouse who is the primary decision-maker when it comes to finances.
+The other spouse is often not comfortable making big money decisions.
+Maybe they do not feel they have the knowledge or skill set to evaluate investment options or complex financial transactions.

-How will the less sophisticated spouse handle things if he/she loses their partner?
-Will they be able to manage a large sum of money, or know how to select the appropriate person to do so?
+How will the non-decision-making spouse handle things if they lose their partner?
+Will they be able to manage a large sum of money or know how to select the appropriate person to do so?

 5. Starting Social Security Without Considering Survivor and Spousal Benefits

-Social Security benefits have a built-in form of life insurance for married couples called a survivor benefit.
-With a little bit of planning, you can usually get a higher benefit amount from the person who made the most income, and that higher benefit amount will continue for the life of the longest-lived spouse.
+Social Security benefits have a built-in form of life insurance for married couples called a "survivor benefit."
+With a little bit of planning, you can usually get a higher benefit amount from the person who made the most income.
+That higher benefit amount will continue for the life of the longest-lived spouse.

-In addition, in many cases, a lower-earning spouse can collect a spousal benefit for a few years while waiting for the higher earner’s benefit amount to begin.
+In many cases, a lower-earning spouse can collect a spousal benefit for a few years while waiting for the higher earner’s benefit amount to begin.

-Because of all the choices available, before claiming married couples need to look at how their Social Security benefit choice affects the other and how it affects the household as a whole.
+Because of all the choices available, before making a decision, married couples need to look at how their Social Security benefit choice affects the other and how it affects the household as a whole.